gugray/ListenClosely/README.md

    Also, ensure you have a working internet connection, which is required for access the Google online service.
 3. At the moment, the tool supports in prod. only the Google API.
 So:
-    - Provide a Google commercial account.
+    - Receive a Google commercial account
-    - Receive the file `ServiceAccountKey.json` from Google.
+    - Receive the the Google service account key `ServiceAccountKey.json`
-    - Install it in your local environment.
+    - Install it in your local environment
-4. Copy the file `./ListenClosely.ini.sample` into the installation directory as `./ListenClosely.ini`.
+4. Copy the delivered file `./ListenClosely.ini.sample`
+   into the installation directory as `./ListenClosely.ini`.
    Edit it for set the correct local paths to the files:
     - `GoogleAppiKeyPath` = [the full path to Google ServiceAccountKey.json file]
     - `FFmpegPath` = [the full path to mmpeg executable, ffmpeg.exe]
 5. Create the mandatory sub folders: